chasewalker26/COP4331_Project/artifacts/architecture.md

 Our HTML website, IoT device system and database of inventory will all be created and customized to the users’ and developers’ needs.
 In this case the only pre-existing software that we plan to utilize includes the google sign-in option for firebase and the UPC database website.
 The use of google sign-in would allow for easy and secure access for the user and allow for a more individualized login system that already has a fail-safe in place.
 We also chose to use the UPC database as it would be more realistic to pull product information directly from a more universally-used and updated database as it is not feasible to create a comprehensive barcode database of our own in the short time period of 8 weeks.

 # Change Strategy

+Some changes that we’ve considered for the architecture includes giving the possibility of having the option to create separate lists per household.
+This could be implemented through unique QR codes that can be developed to be scanned first correlating to separate lists.
+Also we’ve discussed attempting to create or find a larger barcode database that could allow for international use.
+To implement this we’d have to find a larger database or create our own barcode database to link our product database that has a larger barcode inventory than the original UPC database or possibly check multiple databases and implement them as fail-safes.
+Based on our class setups, changes are more likely to occur in the backend through the Scanner class if we’re changing which database it pulls from, and if we are changing the user information we would solely have to update the user class to add sub-users.
+Most changes depending on the focus are expected to only require us to update one or two classes for the changes to be implemented.

 # General Architecture Quality